 2006

 In January 2006, Red Bee Media changed ITV1’s image beyond recognition.
-The TV company owners tried to unite all the franchises under one logo, which was to attract new viewers.
+The TV company owners attempted to unify all the franchises under a single logo to attract new viewers.
 To expand the audience, they made the image more attractive.
-So the blue and yellow era of ITV1 ended, and the black and yellow era began.
-A sunny color dominated the icon: it served as a background for white sans serif letters.
+So, the blue-and-yellow era of ITV1 came to an end, and the black-and-yellow era began.
+A sunny color dominated the icon, serving as a background for white, sans-serif letters.

 2006 – 2010

-Specialists from three companies worked on the emblem’s new look at once: ITV Creative, Pleix, and Blink Productions.
-All they did was change the color of the lettering to black.
+Specialists from three companies collaborated on the emblem’s new look simultaneously: ITV Creative, Pleix, and Blink Productions.
+All they did was change the lettering color to black.

 2010 – 2013